HenrikHolmen/Classifier_Guided_Diffusion_for_Point_Clouds/Logbook.md

 Overall I'm working everyday on the project from 08.00 to 17.00 and I'm very happy with the progress I have made so far.
 But I also think that its stressfull to work on the project alone, and I somehow feels that Johan do not have the time to help me as much as I would like.
 But I'm keeping up the sprit and I feel that I'm learning a lot from the project.
 Just a shame that the deadline is so close and I still have so much to do, which makes it hard to dive deep into the material.

 ### 16.06.2024
+It has been a longer day today because I had some issues when I started the train_gen.py from the last checkpoint to run the secound training on configurations 1.
+But I got resolved after some time, other bugs I have been struggling with was my biblograpy in the document, it was not showing up the right in the doucement and I had issues with hyperref, so I needed to remove all citations and put them in one by, one and check error log each time.
+But all are working now and I got number(s) showing at which page I have used each citation.
+I have been writting on the method section today and I fell that I got a grib on it after the hard start.
+But never the less I'm happy with the progress I have made today and I know I still have a lot to do before the deadline.
+Status on the HPC is that the model have trained for 2½ hours + the 24 hours from yesterday.

+I forgot to mention that I plotted all the plots from the first traning with the new values at approximatly 500,000 iterations, which are also uploaded in this commit.

+### 17.06.2024